 - providing training to those who wish to acquire skills for the purposes of taking up employment

 - providing information in relation to existing, or likely future, skills requirements in the economy.

-Modelled on the approach developed by Skillnets Limited for the private sector Training Links encourages community and voluntary organisations to unite in “training networks” to identify shared training needs and to apply for a grant to address these needs.
-This approach offers participants significant cost efficiencies and other collective benefits.
+Modelled on the approach developed by Skillnets Ireland for the private sector, Training Links encourages charities, community & voluntary organisations and social enterprises to come together in “training networks” to identify shared training needs that build the necessary skills needed in their workforces and to apply for a grant to part-fund their shared efforts to address these needs.

 In addition to the provision of substantial financial subsidies to the Training Networks directed at training provision, this programme provides much-needed opportunities for sectoral co-operation and shared learning.

 The current Training Links programme runs from May 2018 to November 2019.

 The Wheel provides a wide range of web-based and other training supports for the Irish community and voluntary sector, including:

 - The Employer Resources: Best Practice for Irish Nonprofits website: www.employerresources.ie (previously Erb.ie).
 This service is specifically aimed at providing clear and essential information for employers on all matters relating to employment law, policies, practices and procedures as well as practical templates and briefings.
 It is free and accessible to all and subscribers to this service receive a monthly newsletter.
 This service is a collaborative initiative between The Wheel in association with The Carmichael Centre for Voluntary Groups and Adare Human Resource Management.

 - Good Practice Guides are published resources on priority skills areas for people working in nonprofit organisations.
 A wide range of guides in hard and soft copy have been published for a range of skills-levels.
 Access guides here.